-- If you use Cloudera Manager, do not use these command-line instructions. - This information applies specifically to CDH 5.8.x.
-If you use a lower version of CDH, see the documentation for that version located at Cloudera Documentation.
+- Follow these command-line instructions on systems that do not use Cloudera Manager. - This information applies specifically to CDH 5.9.x.
+See Cloudera Documentation for information specific to other releases.

-To configure KMS clients, set the hadoop.security.key.provider.path property in core-site.xml or hdfs-site.xml.Specify the value in the format kms://<scheme>@<kms_hosts>:<port>/kms.Replace <scheme> with http or https, depending on whether you have configured TLS.
-Replace < kms hosts > with a semicolon-separated list of the KMS hosts.
+To configure KMS clients, set the hadoop.security.key.provider.path property in core-site.xml or hdfs-site.xml.
+Specify the value in the format kms://<scheme>@<kms_hosts>:<port>/kms.
+Replace <scheme> with http or https, depending on whether you have configured TLS.
+Replace <kms_hosts> with a semicolon-separated list of the KMS hosts.
 Replace <port> with the port number on which the KMS is running (16000 by default).